For Your Syllabus

 - Teaching students with learning disabilities: Recommended by the Office of Accessibility Services, this site offers strategies for recognizing and working with learning-disabled students.

-- Schedule a Writing Center Class Visit or Tour: Invite Writing Fellows to speak to your class or bring your class to see the Writing Center
+- Schedule a Writing Center Class Visit: Invite Writing Fellows to speak to your class about how the Writing Center can help them and how they can book an appointment

 - Carthage Writing Across the Curriculum: Learn how writing instruction is distributed across the Carthage curriculum.